DnyaneshwariWalde/To_do_list_App/README.md

 # TXON_03
-Create a To-do list App using Basic Html, CSS, and JavaScript.
+Created a To-do list App using Basic Html, CSS, and JavaScript.